johncclayton/electric/src/server/README.md

        $ sudo pip install electric

-**WARNING** this can take about 20 minutes - because it will cause hidapi and zeromq compilation jobs.
+**WARNING** this can take about 45 minutes - because it will cause hidapi and zeromq compilation jobs.
 And the Pi is very slow with compiling.
+Very very slow.

 ## To run the server